 If you must terminate an employee's employment, consult a lawyer for advice on the best way to proceed with the termination, given the specific circumstances.
+There are many legal issues to consider when terminating an employee.

 Most employers/managers find the dismissal of an employee to be difficult regardless of the reason.
 When a dismissal is necessary, it’s important to: